Gateway Arch: Lighting

 The first proposal to illuminate the arch at night was announced on May 18, 1966, but the plan never came to fruition.
 In July 1998, funding for an arch lighting system was approved by St. Louis's Gateway Foundation, which agreed to take responsibility for the cost of the equipment, its installation, and its upkeep.
 In January 1999, MSNBC arranged a temporary lighting system for the arch so the monument could be used as the background for a visit by Pope John Paul II.
 Since November 2001, the arch has been bathed in white light between 10 p.m. and 1 a.m. via a system of floodlights.
 Designed by Randy Burkett, it comprises 44 lighting fixtures situated in four pits just below ground level.

-On October 5, 2004, the U.S. Senate, at the pressing of Senators Jim Talent and Kit Bond, approved a bill permitting the illumination in pink of the arch in honor of breast cancer awareness month.
+On October 5, 2004, the US Senate, at the pressing of both of Missouri's US Senators, Jim Talent and Kit Bond, approved a bill permitting the illumination in pink of the arch in honor of breast cancer awareness month.
 Both Estee Lauder and May Department Store Co. had championed the cause.
 One employee said that the arch would be a "beacon ... for the importance of prevention and finding a cure."
 While the National Park Service took issue with the plan due to the precedent it would set for prospective uses of the arch, it yielded due to a realization that it and Congress were "on the same team" and because the illumination was legally obligatory; on October 25, the plan was carried out.
-The previous time the arch was illuminated for promotional purposes was on September 12, 1995, under the management of local companies Fleishman-Hillard and Technical Productions when a rainbow spectrum was shone on the arch to publicize the debut of Ringling Bros. and Barnum & Bailey Circus' Wizard of Oz on Ice at the Kiel Center.
+The previous time the arch was illuminated for promotional purposes was on September 12, 1995, under the management of local companies Fleishman-Hillard and Technical Productions when a rainbow spectrum was shone on the arch to publicize the debut of Ringling Bros. and Barnum & Bailey Circus's Wizard of Oz on Ice at the Kiel Center.